laminas/laminas-validator/docs/book/v3/messages.md

 this parameter, then the given message will be set for all possible failures of this validator.

-## Using pre-translated validation messages
+## Using Pre-Translated Validation Messages

 laminas-validator is shipped with more than 45 different validators with more than 200 failure messages.
 It can be a tedious task to translate all of these